WFs-2022/wsfStS/README.md

 # wsfStS (Introduction in English)
 - a self-made C++ card game
 - CLI thus hasn't much functions (status of players  or  props)
+- You can add some more cards to the game by adding them to the wsfStS.cpp file. (temporarily no guide)
 ## todo list
 - [X] single player mode
   - [X] deck importing